SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

 noted as :math:`\mathbf{R}`.
 Such a matrix is required to be a squared symmetric semi-definite positive matrix.

 There are 3 practical methods for the user to provide a covariance matrix.
-These methods are chosen by the "*INPUT_TYPE*" keyword of each defined covariance matrix, as shown by the following figure:
+The method is chosen by the "*INPUT_TYPE*" keyword of each defined covariance matrix, as shown by the following figure:

   .. eficas_covariance_matrix: